UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

    for ease of processing.
 This describes the DataCrate and its contents, using Schema.org for interoperable metadata and discovery, with any other metadata that is considered useful for potential users.
-In both kinds of *DataCrate* this file is the root.
+In both kinds of *DataCrate* this file is in the root directory.

 *  Both kinds of *DataCrate* have a human-readable `CATALOG.html` file which describes the files and directories in a dataset.
 The `CATALOG.html` has